zomixi/zomixi/README.md

 - 👋 Hi, I’m @zomixi
-- 👀 I’m interested in Ukraine
+- 👀 I’m interested in Russia
-- 🌱 I’m currently learning Ukraine
+- 🌱 I’m currently learning Russia
-- 💞️ I’m looking to collaborate on Ukraine
+- 💞️ I’m looking to collaborate on Russia

 <!---
 zomixi/zomixi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.